Dec. 17, 2025

 And that has a lot to do with

-know, the Fed just printing
+Amazing, you know, the Fed just

-dollars into the economy,
+printing dollars into the

-stimulating it.
+economy, stimulating it.

-And you know, all that's great,
+And you know, all that's great.

-but you know, it just, it
+But you know, it just, it

 inflates everything.